teweldemat/funcscript/docs/index.md

 # Welcome to FuncScript

-FuncScript is what you get if propeties where allowe to be expressions in JSON notations, eg. {x:1+2;} will be allowed.
+FuncScript lets JSON-style documents promote property values into expressions.
+Instead of being limited to static literals, `{ x: 1 + 2; }` is perfectly legal.
-Such extension will not take JSON all they to JavaScript as sequential excution and stateful operations will be allowed.
+This extension stops short of full JavaScript—there is no sequential execution or ambient state—so you keep JSON’s predictability while gaining a concise expression language.

-As such FuncScript is a supper set of JSON, in most way overlap with JavaScript but with some special twists that will make it not a proper subsect of JavaScript.
+FuncScript is a superset of JSON that overlaps with much of JavaScript syntax yet introduces its own twists, so it is not a strict subset of JavaScript either.

-So, one can think of FuncScript as "JSON with superpowers."
+You can think of FuncScript as "JSON with superpowers."
 Every valid JSON document already parses as valid FuncScript:

 ```funcscript
 { a: 3; b: 4 }